Compliance

 - The CI subprogram also continued supporting the development of Certified Energy Analysts (CEAs) through a new curriculum, mentoring program and exam proctoring while updating the CEA exam for the 2019 energy code requirements.

-- Baseline & Updated Compliance Studies: Colorado is undergoing a residential code compliance study now as part of a DOE-funded grant that was awarded to NASEO.
-The field testing has been completed and we are awaiting the analysis from PNNL to begin training focused on any gaps identified in compliance.
-Previously, in 2016, Colorado completed a commercial code compliance study to assess compliance for 2009 IECC.
+- Baseline & Updated Compliance Studies: Colorado completed a residential code compliance study in 2023 as part of a DOE-funded grant that was awarded to NASEO to assess compliance relative to the 2018 IECC.
+Training on the gaps in compliance identified in the study was provided by Noresco and Mozingo Code Group in Q3 and Q4 of 2023 Previously, in 2016, Colorado completed a commercial code compliance study to assess compliance for 2009 IECC.
 The Department of Energy requested that Colorado conduct quantitative and qualitative analysis to determine energy saved by complying with the code, as well as energy not saved due to non-compliance.
 Colorado received feedback from code officials and plan examiners noting that the commercial code is complex and time intensive.
 As a result, Colorado developed a simple methodology that looks at how buildings use energy and identified the top 15 code requirements that focus on high impact energy uses.
 Colorado is now administering trainings to jurisdictions and code officials on how to use this top 15 compliance checklist for the most effective use of time and effort.
 Earlier, in 2013, Colorado completed a statewide evaluation of energy code compliance.
 It found a rate of more than 90% compliance for residential construction, noting that more work could be done with HVAC systems.
 It also found that compliance with commercial codes was only 28%.

 - Stakeholder Advisory Group: The Colorado Energy Code Compliance Collaborative is highly involved in building code compliance.
 The Collaborative's mission is to facilitate compliance with local energy codes and to coordinate energy code actions and policies throughout the state.
 The Collaborative was originally started and supported with funding from BCAP.
 Now, it is self-supporting and meets on a quarterly basis.